Mohamed-Amine-Sassi/GigScanner/README.md

 # Gig Scanner

-An AI-powered pipeline (LangGraph + Groq) that scans freelance/job postings, scores them for fit, drafts pitches, and sends approved pitches by email via a Gmail MCP server.
+An AI-powered pipeline (LangGraph + Groq) that scans freelance/job postings, scores them for fit, drafts pitches, and sends approved pitches by email — using your own Gmail account, connected through a simple sign-in flow.

+## How it works

+1. **Scan** — the pipeline searches configured job sources for new postings
+2. **Dedupe & score** — postings are deduplicated and scored for fit against a defined profile
+3. **Rank & draft** — the top candidates get a personalized pitch drafted by an LLM
+4. **Human review** — every draft is shown to you before anything is sent; you approve or discard each one
+5. **Send** — approved pitches are sent by email, using your own connected Gmail account

+Unlike the earlier version of this project, sending is no longer tied to one fixed account.
+Each person who uses the app connects their **own** Gmail account through a normal "Connect Gmail" sign-in — no terminal commands, no credential files to generate or share.
+Behind the scenes, the app talks to a Python MCP server that looks up the signed-in user's own stored access token before sending anything on their behalf.

+## Important: each self-hosted instance needs its own Google OAuth setup

+Because sending email requires Google's `gmail.send` permission, every person running this app needs their **own** Google Cloud OAuth client — you can't reuse someone else's, and this app hasn't gone through Google's app verification review, so **only emails you explicitly add as test users in your own Google Cloud project can sign in and use it**.
+Anyone else (including you, if you skip this step) will hit an "access blocked" error on Google's consent screen instead of a normal login failure.

 ## Prerequisites

 - Python 3.11+
 - Node.js 18+ and npm
-- A Google account (for Gmail sending)
 - API keys: [Tavily](https://tavily.com), [Groq](https://console.groq.com)
-- A database (see `DATABASE_URL` below)
+- PostgreSQL (local install or Docker) — used to store connected users' Gmail tokens

 ## 1. Clone the repo